Title IX Resources

 U.S. Department of Education resources

 - The Pregnancy Discrimination Act (PDA) is an amendment to Title VII of the Civil Rights Act of 1964.
 Discrimination on the basis of pregnancy, childbirth or related medical conditions constitutes unlawful sex discrimination under Title VII.
-More information may be viewed on the U.S. Equal Employment Opportunity Commission website.
+More information may be found on the U.S. Equal Employment Opportunity Commission website.

 N.C. state government lactation support policy